 Supplies for pink and green colors mixing:

-I chose different shades to test different combinations, so I have a dark green like Phthalo and a light green like brilliant green, different intensity of pink shades and also different pink – produced from red and from violet.
+I chose different shades to test different combinations, so I have a dark green like Phthalo and a light green like the brilliant green, different intensity of pink shades, and also different pinks – produced from red and violet.

 If you work with acrylic paint, you can use GAC100 or acrylic medium for easier mixing and to use less paint, if you work with oil paint – use turpentine or mineral spirits to thin the paint.

-If you mix your own pink and green, they will make grey when mixed together.
+If you mix your own pink and green, they will usually make neutral colors: grey or grey-brown.

 Here I used Cadmium Red and Titanium White for pink and Phthalo Blue (green shade) and Cadmium Yellow for green.